-Students examine a range of texts to understand how universal themes and perspectives are represented.
-They develop skills in adaptability, critical analysis, and versatility.
-In adapting texts, students use a variety of methods, mediums, and techniques to achieve transformation.
+Students explore a diverse range of texts to understand how Drama is universal.
+Looking specifically at Shakespeare, mythology and folklore, they develop skills in adaptability, critical analysis, and thinking outside of the box to create meaningful theatre.
+One of the focuses for the unit is devising original pieces of theatre for a specific performance event, e.g. ACT Up!
+At the Canberra Theatre, an Arts exhibition, or a touring show for local primary schools.

-The focus of this unit is devising an original piece of theatre for a specific performance event e.g. at an Arts exhibition or a touring show for local primary schools.
+Independent Study (yr.12 double major only)

 An independent study unit is decided upon by a class, group(s) or individual student in consultation with the teacher and with the Principal's approval.
-The program of learning for an independent study unit must meet all the content descriptions as appears in the unit.
+The focus for this unit is usually on the job of a professional actor, and students work towards getting an agent or auditioning for major projects.
+This unit is only available to Year 12 Double Major students.